 Learn Japanese Hiragana: The Complete Beginner’s Guide

-In this guide, we’ll cover everything you need to know about hiragana in Japanese—from what hiragana is, how many hiragana characters there are, to how to write hiragana, and the best tips for how to learn hiragana quickly and effectively.
+In this guide, we’ll cover everything you need to know—from what hiragana is, how to read it, and the best tips to learn fast.

 Hiragana (ひらがな) is one of the three Japanese writing systems, along with Katakana (カタカナ) and Kanji (漢字).
-It is a phonetic syllabary, meaning each character represents a distinct sound.
+It is a phonetic syllabary, meaning each character represents a distinct sound, not an idea.
 Hiragana is mainly used for:

 - Native Japanese words that don’t have kanji